EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 ### All Together Now!

 We recommend that you now take some time practicing these procedures with an example.
-We have provided a series of tasks that will require you to use Julia, VSCode, Github, Alpine, and Teams to complete.
+Completing this section will require you to use Julia, VSCode, Github, Alpine, and Teams.

+This series of exercises and tangents is designed to introduce you to one of the most popular tools in numerical statistical physics: Monte Carlo sampling.
+At the time of writing, this is a technique that every person in the group has used for research, which is a rare find considering the large spread of topics we tackle.
+While you perform analytical work, write code, and interact with the literature, we recommend keeping detailed notes of the progress you make and the resources you use in an Overleaf document.
+These notes should also contain your thoughts on how to make this "New Student" document more helpful or successful for future group members.
+In the beginning, this would be a good document to upload to the Teams for meetings.

 #### Numerical Integration with Monte Carlo